-Attention: The internal storage drive (such as hard disk drive or solid-state drive) is sensitive.
+Attention: The M.2 solid-state drive is sensitive.
 Inappropriate handling might cause damage and permanent loss of data.

-When handling the internal storage drive, observe the following guidelines:
+When handling the M.2 solid-state drive, observe the following guidelines:

-- Replace the internal storage drive only for upgrade or repair.
-The internal storage drive is not designed for frequent changes or replacement. - Before replacing the internal storage drive, make a backup copy of all the data that you want to keep. - Do not touch the contact edge of the internal storage drive.
-Otherwise the internal storage drive might get damaged. - Do not apply pressure to the internal storage drive. - Do not make the internal storage drive subject to physical shocks or vibration.
-Put the internal storage drive on a soft material, such as cloth, to absorb physical shocks.
+- Replace the M.2 solid-state drive only for upgrade or repair.
+The M.2 solid-state drive is not designed for frequent changes or replacement. - Before replacing the M.2 solid-state drive, make a backup copy of all the data that you want to keep. - Do not apply pressure to the M.2 solid-state drive. - Do not touch the contact edge of the M.2 solid-state drive.
+Otherwise the M.2 solid-state drive might get damaged. - Do not make the M.2 solid-state drive subject to physical shocks or vibration.
+Put the M.2 solid-state drive on a soft material, such as cloth, to absorb physical shocks.